runwayml/learn/docs/video-tools/green-screen.md

 The output will appear in your **Assets**, from which you can export the file into other software to add visual effects.

-## Bonus: compositing text with iMovie
+## Bonus: Compositing text with iMovie

 Using our exported file in any video editor or compositor is quite easy.
 Here we use iMovie, but similar effects can be achieved with most video software.